dayeya/FinalWall/README.md

 # Woof
-This project aims to develop a robust and secure Web Application Firewall for websites.
+This project aims to develop a robust and secure Web Application Firewall for websites.<br>
 Woof detects, monitors, and protects websites from the following web attacks.

 * Blind/No-Blind SQL Injection.